Minimally Invasive Surgery

 For several decades, total joint reconstruction ("arthroplasty") has successfully returned millions of patients to active and fulfilling lifestyles.
 Joint replacement surgery is often necessary to alleviate painful arthritis symptoms or damage to a joint caused by a traumatic event, such as a sport injury.
 While the surgery provides many benefits, drawbacks of total joint replacement often involve the surgery itself – pain from the incision and subsequent blood loss, as well as disturbing delicate muscle tissues and tendons.

 Minimally invasive advances in joint replacement surgery provides numerous improvements to orthopaedic procedures, and have become heavily favored in lieu of traditional open joint surgery.
 Potential benefits include shorter recovery time, less blood loss and reduced scarring and stiffness.

 Dr Harwin performs a number of different types of minimally invasive procedures for the hip and knee, including custom-fit knee replacement and anterior approaches for hip replacement.
 Dr. Harwin has 30 years of clinical experience, making him one of the most experienced and distinguished surgeons in New York City and has a national and international reputation for excellence.

 Surgery is suggested only when conservative methods of treatment fail to properly alleviate pain.
 Conservative methods include corticosteroid injections, physical therapy, or a regiment of non-steroidal anti-inflammatory drugs (NSAIDs).
-Here you can learn more about minimally invasive surgical procedures Dr. Harwin performs regularly at the Mount Sinai Beth Israel.
+Here you can learn more about minimally invasive surgical procedures Dr. Harwin performs regularly at Mount Sinai West.
 He is the founder and director of The Center for Reconstructive Joint Surgery in Manhattan.

 Traditional total knee replace ment surgery has been performed since the 1960s, with few advancement in surgical approaches coming until the popularization of minimally invasive surgical techniques in the 1980s.
 Minimally invasive surgical techniques benefit the patient by making surgery less daunting and more effective.
 Because of the smaller incision made on the knee joint, minimally invasive surgery’s potential benefits include reduced scarring and stiffness, less blood loss, shorter hospital stay, as well as reduced post-operative recovery time and improved patient outcomes.